-Root Causes to be Addressed Teachers not delivering quality instruction.

-This is a root cause and not a Yes

-contributing cause or symptom

-This is something we can affect Yes

-Impacted Programs Title I - Part A - Improving Academic Achievement of Disadvantaged
+Root Causes to be Addressed Problem statement: Student achievement in Math and ELA.
+Root cause: Lack of rigorous instruction with reteach/relearn opportunities.
+This is a root cause and not a contributing cause or symptom Yes This is something we can affect Yes Impacted Programs IDEA - Special Education Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part D - Programs for Neglected or Delinquent Children